Cyclades sailing holidays

 Lavrion yacht charter base

-The distances from the International Athens Airport are roughly the same, yet you will spare yourself 20 nm along the dull concrete outskirts of Athens and for instance the port of Kea is just 14 nm away.
+The distances from the International Athens Airport are roughly the same, yet you will spare yourself 20 NM along the dull concrete outskirts of Athens and for instance the port of Kea is just 14 NM away.
 But, althought the port of Lavrion is sometimes called the gate of the Cyclades, it can be difficult to find local reputable charter companies or yachts.

 Sailing map of Lavrio lavrion.